 - Peel mango and cut in pieces.
 Place in a blender or if using a stick blender in a small bowl.
 Add 1 tablespoon sugar and blend to a smooth puree.
 Taste and determine if more sugar is needed.

-Adding coffee to this cake enriches and compliments the chocolate flavor.
-Even though natural cocoa is much lighter in color compared to Dutched cocoa, once the cake is baked it will be a deep rich chocolate color with a delicious flavor.
+Adding coffee to this cake enriches and complements the chocolate flavor.
+Even though natural cocoa is much lighter in color compared to Dutched cocoa, once the cake is baked, it will be a deep rich chocolate color with a delicious flavor.
 The chocolate frosting is silky smooth and yet easy to make.
 It does need to be made at least 2 hours in advance so it will properly set to frost the cake.
-If desired serve this cake with mango sauce and strawberries.
+If desired, serve this cake with mango sauce and strawberries.